-Standard equipment includes a staff laptop, an interactive whiteboard and classroom telephone.
-Other equipment, such as televisions, DVD players, LCD projectors, are either on mobile carts available for check out through the Library or stored in common areas for faculty to share.
-Every classroom PC can access the district's wired or wireless network and the Internet.
-For instructional use, 1:1 Chromebooks are available at grades 6-8 for take-home and 1:1 Chromebooks are available at grades 3-5 in the classroom.
-In K-2 classrooms, every grade level has a shared Windows laptop cart.
+Standard classroom equipment includes a staff issued laptop, an interactive whiteboard and classroom assigned telephone.
+Every classroom device can access the district's wired or wireless network and the Internet.
+For instructional use, 1:1 Chromebooks are available at grades 6-8 for take-home and 1:1 Chromebooks are available at grades 1-5 in the classroom and Kindergarten is 1:1 with iPads in the classroom.